-In Heather’s post “5 Ways to Banish Job Search Stress” on Cachinko she points out 5 things to do to de-stress your job search.
+In this post, on ComeRecommended, it points out things to do to de-stress your job search.
 Really simple, actionable things!
 Heather Huhman is another one of my favorite bloggers!
 Her no-non-sense posts are always just what the job search doctor ordered!
 I hope you take a minute or two to read her advice.

 What Are You Waiting For?

 Introducing any one of those stress-busting suggestions could begin to turn things around.
 So why are you not taking action?
 Because it is downright hard to fix our ourselves or our situations.
 Some of you may be thinking: “I tried these things but they didn’t work.”
 I hear that a lot from job seekers about a lot of suggestions and tips to improve their job search.
 So here are my 5 tips for making change stick!

 1. Commit to a 30-day trial period

 Seriously.
 Try it for 30-days, risk free, and if it hasn’t worked, then move on.

 You can’t change yourself overnight.
 If you set unrealistic goals, you are much more likely to under-achieve, feel disappointed and quit.

 3. Take small steps

 Trying to implement too many changes at once can be overwhelming and as a result, you can’t really focus on executing any of them well.
 Bite off smaller pieces so you can manage what you set out to do.
 Extreme diets or exercise programs are not meant to be sustainable.
 The same thing is true here.